iamthechad/grails-recaptcha/README.md

 ## Edit the Configuration

-The plugin creates a file called `RecaptchaConfig.groovy` in `grails-app/conf` that includes the following content:
+The `recaptcha-quickstart` plugin creates basic configuration.

-	...
-ReCaptcha configuration...

-	mailhide {
-	    publicKey = ""
-	    privateKey = ""
-	}

-	...ReCaptcha configuration...

 You must enter your public and private Mailhide keys, or errors will be thrown when trying to display a Mailhide link.

 ## Use the Tag Library